 However we accept referrals for anyone aged 65+ living in Brighton, Hove, Adur or Worthing in Sussex.
 We are motivated to support older people who are experiencing loneliness because they have limited existing social contacts with family and friends.

-We offer a range of telephone befriending, face to face befriending and group befriending.
+We offer face to face befriending and group befriending.
 Our assessments enable us to speak to older people about their preferences so we can help them choose the option which best suits their needs.

 The matching process is personalised based on individual interests, hobbies and needs.
 We take a whole-team approach to matching our scheme members and volunteers which continues to prove to be a mutually rewarding experience.
 Scheme member reviews confirm that befriending helps people to ‘feel in the world again’, like they ‘have purpose’ and a ‘reason to live’.
 Volunteers also continue to find befriending ‘enriching’ and ‘rewarding’ ,